Update browser for a secure Made experience

 Auditions will be held at the National Youth Theatre building on Holloway Road.
 The auditions are on three days which are:

 The audition will consist of a two hour workshop in the morning and then a one on one interview with a member of the Stepping Up staff.
-This will be an informal interview where we will ask you what intrests you about Stepping Up and why you would like to do the course.
+This will be an informal interview where we will ask you what interests you about Stepping Up and why you would like to do the course.
 We will also ask some questions around eligibility for the course.

 Is this the right course for me?